systematicImplementation

 Customer Problem

 The specific pain point, challenge, or unmet need your solution addresses.
+Effective value propositions start with deep understanding of what customers are trying to accomplish and what's getting in their way.

 Unique Solution